Svkhorol/Useful_Functions/README.md

-# Useful_Functions
+# Useful Functions
-Functions for working with folders and csv-files in Pandas
+Functions for working with folders and files, creating DataFrame in Pandas

+concat_csv